-On behalf of the Board of Directors, I would like to take this opportunity to specially recognize our outstanding management team and staff for their commitment, hard work and dedication.
-I would like also to express our sincere appreciation to our valued customers, agents and brokers for their continued support and contribution to our success.
+On behalf of the Board of Directors, I would like to take this moment to acknowledge and thank our exceptional management team and staff for their constant commitment, hard work, and dedication.
+Additionally, I would like also to extend our heartfelt gratitude to our valued customers, agents, and brokers for their ongoing support and contributions to our success.